-Downtown Las Vegas, Rhodes Ranch
+Downtown Las Vegas, Rhodes Ranch, Henderson

 How to order: Select your location and order online.

-Debbie Roxarzade developed Rachel's Kitchen (named for her daughter) as a quaint café serving fresh, reasonably-priced bistro fare with a gourmet touch in a casual atmosphere, with plenty of options for different diets, from paleo to vegan, as well as classic comfort food for the times you just need it.
-With seven locations around the Las Vegas Valley, Rachel's is also available for franchising.
+Debbie Roxarzade developed Rachel's Kitchen (named for her daughter) as a quaint café serving fresh, reasonably-priced bistro fare with a gourmet touch in a casual atmosphere, with plenty of options for different diets, from paleo to vegan, as well as classic comfort food for the times you need it.
+With eight locations around the Las Vegas Valley, Rachel's is also available for franchising.